mpaglia0/Iudas/README.md

 }
 ```

-This method translates only template stings!
+:warning: This method translates only template stings!
 Translating content is fully explained in Pelican documentation.

 ### Articles in deep